OliverSundaram/finetuning-Llama3.2-1B/README.md

 was causing the allocator to fail even with a few hundred MB technically free but fragmented.

-**Interrupted overnight eval.** The 5k model's overnight `lm-eval` benchmark run got cut off when the PC shut down partway through (it had been running long enough to trigger an idle/update shutdown).
-After restarting the machine, the process appeared to pick back up and completed normally.
+**Interrupted overnight eval.** The 5k model's overnight `lm-eval` benchmark run got cut off when the PC shut down partway through (it had been running long enough to trigger a shutdown).
+After restarting the pc, the process appeared to pick back up and completed normally.
 Since `lm-eval` only writes its `results.json` after *every* task fully completes — there's no partial/incomplete results file — its existence was itself confirmation the run had gone the distance; cross-checked that the 5k results file listed the same task set as the 10k/20k runs to be sure nothing silently got skipped.